wasteddreams/preheat/README.md

 ## Project Status

 Preheat is stable for daily use and actively tested on Kali and Debian-based systems.
-APIs and config formats may evolve before v2.0.

 ---